 through the Kruger National Park as a DIY type of safari.

-off bus that travels through the Garden Route.
+There is a hop-on hop-off bus that travels through the Garden Route.
 If you’re a solo traveler, this

 is a great option to save money and meet people but you’ll want to make sure